steveesamson/slicks/README.md

             },
             userRow:function(user){

-                //This creates a user row view, setting its model to the passed user model and returns it. return Slicks.View({
+                //This creates a user row view,
+                //setting its model to the passed user model and returns it. return Slicks.View({
                        model:user,
                       //define host for user row, the tbody of the user table